SirNoob97/OnlineStore/product-service/README.md

 GET get a ProductResponse DTO through barcode or name for employees, categories will only show the name to avoid unnecessary information

      curl -v -X GET http://localhost:8091/products/responses\?productBarCode\=5812329632587&productName=Adobe+Photoshop+Elements+2020 -H 'Accept: application/json' | jq

+GET ProductListView that have at least one of the specified subcategories

+     curl -v -X GET http://localhost:8091/products/sub-categories \
+       -H 'Content-Type: application/json' \
+       --data-raw '[
+             "Web Cameras",
+             "Monitors",
+             "Mice"
+       ]' | jq

 POST, create a new product record, the main category and the sub categories must already be registered